 - What is the story I am telling myself about this urge?
 (What is the inner dialogue or narrative that’s running through my mind in this moment?)

 - What is this urge really telling me I need?
-(That is not the usual story or narrative)

 - What can I do right now to respond in the wisest, kindest way possible?